 Challenge: the decrease in college enrollment

-In a recent edition of Bloomberg, Aaron Brown.
-Former managing director of AQR Capital Management, stated that while forecasters thought admission rates would rebound after the pandemic, the numbers have steadily decreased in the last several years.
+In a recent edition of Bloomberg, Aaron Brown, former managing director of AQR Capital Management, stated that while forecasters thought admission rates would rebound after the pandemic, the numbers have steadily decreased in the last several years.
 Enrollment rates were down 2.5 percent in 2020, followed by 2.7 percent in 2021, and are predicted to continue this downward trend by autumn of this year.
 What can be done to overcome these challenges?
-How can admissions counselors attract the attention of students who are might even be only at the consideration stage of attending college?
+How can admission counselors attract the attention of students who might even be only at the consideration stage of attending college?
 And, finally, how to stand above and apart from the competition?
 Here are some lessons to learn…